First recorded by The Crickets (B-side 1957).

 “In 1964, The Rolling Stones’ cover of “Not Fade Away”, with its strong emphasis on the Bo Diddley beat, became a major hit in Britain and served as the A-side of the band’s first US single with ‘I Wanna Be Your Man’ as the B-side.

 “The Rush version of ‘Not Fade Away’ was their debut single, released in 1973, eventually peaking at #88 in Canada.
 The B-side of this single, ‘You Can’t Fight It’, was the first original song Rush released.
 The single is rare and highly sought-after by collectors.
-Tanya Tucker included a funky, Rock ‘n roll version of “Not Fade Away” on her 1978 album, TNT, arguably one of the hardest-rockin’ songs of her career.”
+Tanya Tucker included a funky, rock ‘n roll version of ‘Not Fade Away’ on her 1978 album, TNT, arguably one of the hardest-rockin’ songs of her career.
+It charted on the Hot 100 but did not chart on the US Country Singles chart.”

 The Rolling Stones, “Not Fade Away” (1964):